M4c13j/paths/README.md

 # paths
-Visualization of path finding algorithms in c++
+Visualization of pathfinding algorithms in C++.
+Gui and rendering - raylib.

+## Functionalities
+- draw elements
+- nothing to be honest

+## List of algorithms
+- A*
+- Dijkstra
+- BFS
+- DFS
+- YOLO